 Independent (Yes Man) New Vegas Ending

 By completing the No Gods, No Masters you’ll give Yes Man the opportunity to make an independent New Vegas while removing all of the three other factions from the equation (Mr. House, Legion and NCR).
 With the army of securitrons at his disposal Yes Man is able to acquire some peace although the disposal of three major factions does create a somewhat chaotic transition that ultimately settles with New Vegas having its independence.
-Notably after this victory Yes Man conducts a change to his personality that makes him more assertive so that he no longer takes order from anyone aimlessly anymore.
+Notably after this victory Yes Man conducts a change to his personality that makes him more assertive so that he no longer takes orders from anyone aimlessly.
 While Yes Man and the player Courier are seen somewhat as the de-facto rulers of this independence the operations of the area operate on their own accord.

 Potential notable impacts of selecting the Yes Man ending are included below, the majority of these depend on your actions in other key quests: